• Skip to primary navigation

 The ingredients required for baked Vietnamese fish sauce wings on a linen cloth.

 • chicken wings: Choose the best quality meat you can afford.
-As we are not marinating the meat, the wings get super crispy BUT the flavour doesn't have time to soak right down to the bone.
+As we are not marinating the meat, you get super crispy chicken wings BUT the flavour doesn't have time to soak right down to the bone.
 Chicken that has been reared more ethically (e.g. free range, better feed etc) will have so much flavor, you won't taste the lack of marinating!
-For more Asian wing recipes, click here.
+If you're looking for new recipes with chicken wings and Asian flavors, click here for Asian sticky wings.

-• fish sauce: It's the star of the show, so use the best bottle of fish sauce you can buy (I like Red Boat Fish Sauce which is recommended by many chefs.)
+• fish sauce: It's the star of the show, so use the best bottle of fish sauce you can buy (I like Red Boat Fish Sauce which is recommended by many chefs but when on a budget, I go for Thai fish sauce.)

 • light soya sauce: the fish sauce and soy sauce together can be too salty.
 If your soy sauce runs salty, use low-sodium light soy.
 (I use regular light soy sauce.)
 Do not substitute with dark soy or sweet soy sauce as they are not the same thing.